The Feast or Famine cycle is among the top challenges for entrepreneurs and small business owners.

 Ok once I’ve considered seasonality – I want to actually start plugging things into my 12 Month Profit Plan using this process::

-This is a huge value for me.
+This is a huge value for me and impacts every part of the business.
 I always start my planning with my life FIRST, then design my business to fit into that.

 Each month, I look at my personal calendar and make notes of::